 - Increase in internal customer satisfaction

-- External economic impact (e.g. jobs created)
+- Economic impact (e.g., jobs created)

-- Impact on your local communities
+- Impact in your local communities